lab11/signpost/software/docs/TutorialSession.md

 4. Data output

-    If everything is successful, every seconds `Module 0` should print something resembling:
+    If everything is successful, every second `Module 0` should print something resembling:
     ```
     Writing buffer [9]*600